-Momes for personal orders of fiterature, books, pamphlets, magazines, and subscriptions for periodicals should be placed in an envelope, with the order properly filled out, and handed to the church missionary secretary.
-He then remits both order and payment for all such literature to the Book and Bible House or where there is no Book and Bible house, to the publishing house.
-At the close of each quarter the missionary secretary will make a report to the church at its quarterly business meeting, indicating the amount of such cash transactions, and shall provide a copy for the church treasurer.
-(See also pp. 122, 131.)
+Money for Personal Literature Orders.-Moneys for personal orders of literature, books, pamphlets, magazines, and subscriptions for periodicals should be placed in an envelope, with the order properly filled out, and handed to the lay activities secretary.
+He then remits both order and payment for all such literature to the Book and Bible House or, where there is no Book and Bible House, to the publishing house.
+At the close of each quarter the lay activities secretary will make a report to the church at its quarterly business meeting, of the standing of its account with the Book and Bible House, and shall provide a copy for the church treasurer.
+(See also pp. 137-139.)